Learn more about cardiology below.

 What is a Veterinary Cardiologist?

-Cardiologists are trained to perform a variety of diagnostics such as ECG (electrocardiogram), echocardiogram (an ultrasound of the heart), and Holter monitoring (a 24 hour ECG).
-They will also often review thoracic (chest) radiographs and bloodwork that your primary veterinarian has performed.
-Once the appropriate diagnostics have been performed, the cardiologist can then make treatment recommendations.
+Cardiologists are trained to perform a variety of diagnostics such as ECG (electrocardiogram), echocardiogram (an ultrasound of the heart), and Holter monitoring (a 24-hour ECG).
+They will also often review thoracic (chest) radiographs and bloodwork your primary veterinarian has performed.
+Once the appropriate diagnostics are completed, the cardiologist can make treatment recommendations.
 The goal is to provide you and your pet with long-term support and management of your pet’s cardiac disease working closely with your family veterinarian to maintain continuity of care.

-Most dogs and cats with a significant cardiac disease will require treatment with medications.
-These medications can be life-long and will need to be monitored and assessed regularly.
-Certain diseases of the pericardium (the sac around the heart) and some types of congenital heart disease can be managed with surgery.
-In this case, our cardiologist will work closely with our surgeons to formulate the right surgical plan for your pet.
+Most dogs and cats with significant cardiac disease will require treatment with medications.
+These medications can be lifelong and must be monitored and assessed regularly.
+Certain conditions of the pericardium (the sac around the heart) and some types of congenital heart disease can be managed with surgery.
+In this case, our cardiologist will work closely with our surgeons to formulate the proper surgical plan for your pet.
 Some types of heart disease can be treated with procedures such as interventional cardiology.
 A cardiologist can place special catheters into the heart while the patient is under anesthesia that can be used to open blocked valves, measure pressures, or occlude abnormal blood vessels.
 This technique can also be used to place permanent pacemaker devices in patients with abnormal heart rhythms.

-For more information about cardiology specialists, please visit the American College of Veterinary Internal Medicine sub-specialty cardiology website at acvim.org.
+For more information about cardiology specialists, please visit the American College of Veterinary Internal Medicine sub-specialty cardiology website.